 “We may have lost our ability to dine in, but it has never been easier to order fast food from the couch.
 While we’re moving less, fast food companies have been bombarding us on social media with suggestions for ‘comfort’ eating.
 This undermines efforts to maintain a healthy diet for both physical and mental wellbeing.”

 The report showed that Hungry Jacks was the worst offender in the single burger category.
-Its Double Angus Smoky BBQ burger provides a whopper 64% of the average daily energy intake and an alarming 87% of your daily salt allowance.
+Its Double Angus Smoky BBQ burger provides a whopper 64 percent of the average daily energy intake and an alarming 87 percent of your daily salt allowance.

-Even plant-based burgers are not always as saintly as they might sound, on average having the highest energy content per serving in the entire burger category at 3097kJ (737 calories).
-The plant-based burger with the highest energy content per serving was the Grill’d Beyond Garden Goodness Burger on a gluten-free bun with 4160kJ or 990 calories per serving – almost half a day’s worth of energy in the one burger.
+Even plant-based burgers are not always as saintly as they might sound.
+On average, they have the highest energy content per serving in the entire burger category at 3097kJ (737 calories).
+The plant-based burger with the highest energy content per serving was the Grill’d Beyond Garden Goodness Burger on a gluten-free bun.
+This contains 4160kJ or 990 calories per serving.
+Or almost half a day’s worth of energy in one burger.

 A shaker full of trouble

 Of the 144 combo meals analysed, 60 exceeded suggested dietary targets for sodium.
 Twenty-three of these were from Red Rooster and 18 were from Hungry Jacks.